Sonic Heroes: Development

 The Chaotix, who had appeared in the 1995 spinoff game Knuckles' Chaotix, were revived for Sonic Heroes because Sonic Team thought they were unique and had never used them.
 Iizuka said he did not consider the Chaotix in Sonic Heroes the same team from Knuckles' Chaotix, claiming to have created new characters using the same designs from 1995.
 The game marks the debut of E-123 Omega in the Sonic series.
 Sonic Team wanted to include as many teams as possible, but time constraints and a desire to keep the gameplay balanced prevented this.
-The game features several computer animated cutscenes produced by Vision Scape Interactive.
+The game features several animated cutscenes produced by Vision Scape Interactive, who had also developed the prototype game Sonic Extreme.
 Jun Senoue composed the majority of the soundtrack.
-His band Crush 40 performed the main theme, "Sonic Heroes", and the final boss theme, "What I'm Made Of".
-The theme songs for each team were performed by Ted Poley, Tony Harnell, Kay Hanley, Julien-K, and Gunnar Nelson.
+His hard rock band Crush 40 performed the main theme, "Sonic Heroes", and the final boss theme, "What I'm Made Of".
+The theme songs for each team were performed by Ted Poley of Danger Danger, Tony Harnell, Kay Hanley of Letters to Cleo, Julien-K, and Gunnar Nelson of Nelson.
 Iizuka said that the intention was for the music "to return to the roots of the Sonic experience" and be exciting and fast-paced.

-Naka believed that Sonic Heroes, a Sonic-themed McDonald's Happy Meal toy line, and the anime series Sonic X would expose the franchise to a new generation.
+Naka believed that Sonic Heroes, a Sonic-themed McDonald's Happy Meal toy line, and the anime television series Sonic X would expose the franchise to a new generation.
+A demo of the game was released via a special edition bonus disc packaged with Mario Kart: Double Dash (2003).
 Sega released Sonic Heroes in Japan on December 30, 2003, two weeks later than intended, to ensure there were "no compromises" in the final product.
 The GameCube version was released in North America on January 6, 2004, followed by the Xbox and PS2 versions on January 27.
 The European version was released on February 2, 2004.
-A Windows version was released in North America on November 16, 2004, followed by Europe on November 26 and Japan on December 9.
+A Microsoft Windows version was released in North America on November 16, 2004, followed by Europe on November 26 and Japan on December 9.
 The game was rereleased through the Sonic PC Collection for Windows on October 2, 2009, and the PS2 Classics line for the PlayStation 3 (PS3) on February 22, 2012.